 One eBay user paid $3,000 for an imaginary friend

 Britney Spears’ used pregnancy test was sold on eBay for $5,001.

 Nicholas Cage bought a pyramid-shaped tomb so he can be buried like an Egyptian king.

 A crazy fan bought Justin Timberlake’s partially-eaten french toast.

 Yep, that’s crazy money.

-When Christians enter the market place, what should be our approach?
+When Christians spend money, what should be our approach?
 After all, isn’t money just a means to an end?
 Or is it the end.
 What about the means?
 One of the times Jesus talks about money is in the parable of the talents (or large amounts of gold.)

 Matthew 25:14-30 English Standard Version (ESV)

 The highly programmed church that seeks to program for the desires of everyone runs the risk of programing out what the church was established for, reaching lost sheep and loving on those in need.
 It should never be our intent to compete with the world in programatic provisions since the church has Jesus.
 So there’s no need for a trampoline park at church.